Fellowships

 Data Science Institute Postdoctoral Scholars Program

 This unique program provides postdocs with the opportunity to pursue original research on significant questions in data science.
-Drawing on the University of Chicago’s top-ranked programs, world-renowned faculty, as well as a vibrant and quickly expanding data science ecosystem, this program will allow postdoctoral scholars to engage in field-defining data science and artificial intelligence research.
+Drawing on the University of Chicago’s top-ranked programs, world-renowned faculty, and a vibrant and quickly expanding data science ecosystem, this program will allow postdoctoral scholars to engage in field-defining data science and artificial intelligence research.
 Our positions carry a competitive salary, generous research funding allowances, and benefits.
+It is equally important that our postdocs work and grow in an environment that is supportive and focused on community and career development; as such, this program includes lectures focused on communication and workplace culture, and aims to develop a diverse cohort of well-rounded scholars pursuing careers across data science disciplines.

 Equal Employment Opportunity Statement: